techbrew-mc/MinecraftByExample/ReadMeFirst.txt

   MBE01 - a simple cube
   MBE02 - a block with a more complicated shape
-  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions MBE04 - a camouflage ("secret door") block which copies the appearance of adjacent blocks - uses ISmartBlockModel MBE05 - a 3D web which joins to neighbours in all six directions - uses ISmartBlockModel and ICustomModelLoader MBE06 - several different types of block which use redstone MBE08 - how to add a creative tab for organising your custom blocks / items
+  MBE03 - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions MBE04 - a camouflage ("secret door") block which copies the appearance of adjacent blocks - uses IBakedModel MBE05 - a 3D web which joins to neighbours in all six directions - uses IBakedModel and ICustomModelLoader MBE06 - several different types of block which use redstone MBE08 - how to add a creative tab for organising your custom blocks / items